dmerejkowsky/blog/content/post/0080-hello-flake8.md

 That means that next time I find a bug that could have been caught by inspecting the AST (which is what both flake8-bugbear and pylint do), I know how to write or contribute to a flake8 plugin in order to automatically catch it during CI.

-Thus, I know I can slowly build a complete replacement for pylint, with just the warnings I care about, and without the configuration issues and false positives.
+Thus, I can slowly build a complete replacement for pylint, with just the warnings I care about, and without the configuration issues and false positives.

 Bright future indeed!